 We have prepared this Taylor rule calculator for you that calculates the federal funds rate.
-The Taylor rule depicts the relationship between the federal funds rate, the inflation rate and GDP (gross domestic product).
+The Taylor rule depicts the relationship between the federal funds rate, the inflation rate, and gross domestic product (GDP).
 It is a powerful econometric model that can help you to forecast federal funds rates.

 After reading this article, you will understand what is Taylor rule and how to calculate the federal funds rate.
 Furthermore, you will find some practical Taylor rule examples to help you understand the econometric model better.

 The Taylor rule, also known as Taylor's principle or the federal funds target rate formula, is one of the most proficient econometric tools that can help you to predict the federal funds rate.
 The Taylor rule definition was published by a Standard professor named John Taylor in 1993.
 In his study, he assumed the federal funds rate is closely related to 3 factors:

 - Deviation of the actual inflation rate from the desired inflation rate; and

 - Deviation of the actual GDP from the potential GDP.

 To understand more about GDP, check out our GDP calculator.

 The Taylor rule is used to determine the ideal federal funds rate, in theory, that will lead the economy into stable prices and full employment, given the current situation.
 The tool implies that the Federal Reserve should raise the federal funds rate, or the short-term interest rate when the inflation and employment rates are higher than the desired level.
 On the other hand, the short-term interest rate should be decreased to boost the economy if the inflation and employment rates are higher than the desired level.

 Worry not if this Taylor rule definition sounds complicated.
 We have prepared some examples to show you how to find it.